viebel/blog.klipse.tech/_posts/2020-11-09-immutable-manipulate.md

 But still, there is a performance hit as we convert the books data deeply (including the authors part which is unnecessary).

-The best thing we can do, is to do a careful shallow conversion to native JS: It requires 2 steps:
+The best thing we can do, is to do a careful shallow conversion to native JavaScript: It requires 2 steps:

-1. **Shallow convert** books to a JS array with Immutable's `toArray()`
+1. **Shallow convert** books to a JavaScript array with Immutable's `toArray()`
-1. **Shallow convert** each object of the books array to a JS object with Immutable's `toObject()`
+1. **Shallow convert** each object of the books array to a JavaScript object with Immutable's `toObject()`

 Here is the code for that: